 Meet throughout the fall and spring semesters, on a day and time to be set by the Executive Board;

-Render and enforce all its decisions in accordance with the most recent edition of Robert’s Rules of Order Newly Revised except as contraindicated otherwise prescribed in this Constitution.
+Render and enforce all its decisions in accordance with the most recent edition of Robert’s Rules of Order Newly Revised except as contraindicated otherwise notedin this Constitution.

 The Legislative Branch retains the right to determine the rules of its own proceedings.